karimbahgat/climate-data-concept-note/README.md

     - can be used by chap to add support for gridded data
     - can be used by any other app that needs climate data, e.g. flood app
     - over time replace the hardcoded frontend solution for google earth with a more modular approach

+- **Dynamic**: As an alternative to manually importing climate data into DHIS2 representing a single snapshot in time, by instead adding a data connector wrapper around the import script it will enable easily running the data pipeline on-demand to enable live updates whenever the data is requested - if the underlying data source is a regularly updated data source or web api.

 - **Sharing**: Once a country creates such a data connector repo, this can be shared and used by anyone else.